 Whichever you pick, a flywheel training device will be a great investment for your strength and health.
-Moreover, in case you change your mind, Exxentric has a 30-day customer satisfaction guarantee that allows you to return the unit for a full refund on the device or even get another unit.
-We’re only happy until you’re happy!
+Moreover, in case you change your mind, Exxentric has a 30-day customer satisfaction guarantee that allows you to return the unit for a full refund on the device or a replacement unit.
+We’re only happy when you’re happy!

 Why do you want to do strength training?

-If you haven’t been training in a while or at all, if you are active in recreational sports and other activities that aren’t primarily strength-focused, then we consider your strength training to be complementary to your activity, we consider you to be at a fairly beginner level.
-In this case, you probably want to involve the lower limb and focus on vertical exercises, which makes the kBox4 the perfect solution for you.
-The kPulley2 is for mainly horizontal exercises like pulls, rows, flyes, wood chops, etc., and is loved by many of our pitching and striking athletes (e.g, golfers, tennis, baseball, martial artists, etc.) If this sounds more like you, then the kPulley2 is the perfect solution.
+If you are fairly new to training, are active in recreational sports and other activities that aren’t primarily strength-focused, or view strength training to be complementary to your activity, we consider you to be at a fairly beginner level of strength development.
+In this case, you probably want to involve the lower limbs and focus on vertical exercises, which makes the kBox line the perfect solution for you.
+The kPulley2 is for mainly horizontal exercises like pulls, rows, flys, wood chops, etc., and is loved by many of our throwing and striking athletes (e.g, golfers, tennis, baseball, martial artists, etc.) If this sounds more like you, then the kPulley2 is the perfect solution.
 If you want to maximize your training results and are considering both units, check out our combo systems for medical, performance, and fitness.

-If your focus is vertical exercises, the kBox4 Active is the perfect starting point.
-Available in Anodic Bronze color, with the kBox4 Active you have a competent, entry-level unit.
-You can load two heavy flywheels (which is a serious amount of inertia) so if you’re planning to do training sessions of 8-15 reps, the kBox4 Active is perfect even for stronger physiques.
+If your focus is vertical exercises, the kBox Active is a perfect starting point.
+With the kBox Active you get the ideal blend of size, price, and resistance for an entry-level unit.
+You can load up to two heavy flywheels (which is a serious amount of inertia), meaning that if you’re planning to do training sessions of 8-15 reps, the kBox Active is perfect even for stronger users.
 If you want increased training room, the Active is also compatible with the foot block platform extension add-on that can add up to 10cm to the surface area.
-For even more advanced training, you can upgrade your kBox4 with our advanced flywheel knob and mount up to four flywheels, well enough inertia even for the most competitive powerlifters.
-The kBox4 Active is made of steel and is heavier.
+For even more advanced training, you can upgrade your kBox Active with our advanced flywheel knob and mount up to four flywheels, well enough inertia even for the most competitive powerlifters.
+The kBox Active is made of steel and is heavier than the other models.